 Green Dot is built on the premise that in order to measurably reduce the perpetration of power-based personal violence, including sexual violence, partner violence, or stalking, a cultural shift is necessary.
 In order to create a cultural shift, a critical mass of people will need to engage in a new behavior or set of behaviors that will make violence less sustainable within any given community.
 The “new behavior” is a green dot.

-To register, contact Jennifer Treger, Community Health and Safety Specialist, email@example.com - Green Dot Training.pdf
+For information about Green Dot Training contact Jennifer Treger, Community Health and Safety Specialist, firstname.lastname@example.org -

 Let Your Green Dots Go